KarlaNunes/KarlaNunes/README.md

 - 🛠 I’m currently learning **HTML, CSS and JavaScript**

-- 🚀 Trying to be 1% better constantly
+- 🚀 Constantly trying to be 1% better

 <br>